SouthernMethodistUniversity/intro-to-python/_sources/jupyterlab.md

 - You can use a JupyterLab notebook to edit and run Python.
 - Notebooks can include both code and markdown (text) cells.

-# Downlaod notebooks for this workshop
+# Download notebooks for this workshop

 * [Go to the Respository for this workshop](https://github.com/SouthernMethodistUniversity/intro-to-python)